We5ter/Scanners-Box/README.md

 ## License

-scanbox is released under the Mozilla license.
+The content of this Repository is released under the [<CC BY-NC-ND 4.0>](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en) license.

 ## Copyright